JoeScottBoyle/joescottboyle.github.io/index.md

 <details> <summary> Other </summary>
 <ul>
 <li>The Road is a Riverbed (2026)</li>
+<li><details>
-<li>A Year in the Tundra (2022)</li>
+    <summary>A Year in the Tundra (2022)</summary>
-<details>I spent summer 2015 in Canada's Yukon Territory, researching tundra shrubs.
+I spent summer 2015 in Canada's Yukon Territory, researching tundra shrubs.
 This experience (with only satellite phone to reach loved ones) pushed me out of the constant companionship of my 106-person housing co-operative.
 Leaving an almost-warm Scotland for a nightless summer of single-digit temperatures was challenging, and we returned just in time for autumn.
 <br /><br />
 Qikiqtaruk (69.57 °N, 138.90 °W) is an 'island' in the Beaufort Sea, connected by ice to mainland North America for part of the year.
 This allows people and large mammals to cross by 'land' sometimes, othertimes requiring a weather-dependent boat or charter flight.
 It has no permanent residents, with seasonal rangers and researchers (including our Team Shrub - link) housed in tents and the cabins of a former whaling station.
 It felt to me a very fluid place, dis/connected and un/inhabited.
 <br /><br />